raystack/frontier/docs/docs/billing/introduction.md

 ### Subscriptions
 Subscriptions represent a customer's commitment to pay for a specific plan on a recurring basis.
 You can create, update, and cancel subscriptions, as well as list all subscriptions for a billing account.

-### Features and Plans
+### Products and Plans
-Features and plans are the building blocks of your pricing model.
+Products and plans are the building blocks of your pricing model.
 Features represent individual capabilities or resources that you charge for, while plans are collections of features offered at a specific price.
 You can create, update, and retrieve features and plans, as well as list all features and plans.

 ### Checkouts
 Checkouts represent the process of a customer agreeing to a subscription or purchasing a feature.
 You can create checkouts and list all checkouts for a billing account.